 GETTING YOUR FILE TO US [Top]

-You can mail or ship a disk, or E-Mail the file to us , or FTP a file to us.
-If using the FTP site also send us an E-Mail with the file name so we know the file has been uploaded.
-It should be noted that file sizes in excess of 10.0 MB will not be accepted by our mail server.
-Larger files should be compressed using WINZIP or STUFFIT before being sent to us or provide the files on a Zip Disk or CD.
+You can mail or ship a disk, or E-Mail the file to us , or upload a file to our server.
+It should be noted that file sizes in excess of 10 MB will not be accepted by our e-mail server and files large than 100 MB will be rejected via the upload method.
+Larger files should be compressed using WINZIP or STUFFIT before being sent to us; or, provide the files on a CD or USB stick.
 If you are sending a vector file it does not need to be compressed and we would prefer that it is NOT.

 MEDIA TYPES WE SUPPORT [Top]